blocksds/sdk/examples/readme.md

 libraries included in BlocksDS.
 The folders contain examples that relate to one specific area:

+- `audio`: How to use the audio functions of libnds (without external libraries).
 - `bios`: How to use the services provided by the BIOS.
 - `compression`: Decompressing data included in your application.
 - `console`: How to use features of the text console of libnds.